Rog11/chrome-extension/README.md

 # New tab extension for chrome
 Version: 1.0

-Description: This Chrome extension displays the weather, temperature, humidity, wind speed, and air quality on a new tab.
+This is a Chrome extension that displays the weather, temperature, humidity, wind speed, and air quality on a new tab.
 It also provides links to your favorite websites.
 You can choose between a light and dark theme.

 ## Settings
 ### Links